Commuting-Liftable Subgroups of Galois Groups II: Decomposition Theory and the Proof of Theorem

 The proof of the following proposition can be found in \cite{Pop2010} Fact 2.1 in the $n=\infty$ case and in \cite{Pop2011a} in the $n=1$ case, but is explicitly stated for valuations $v$ such that $\Char k(v) \neq \ell$.
-It turns out that the same proof works, at least in one direction, even if $\Char k(v) = \ell$ and we summarize this in the proposition below.
+It turns out that one direction of the proof still works, even if $\Char k(v) = \ell$.
+We summarize this in the proposition below.